gowtham-slc/Data-Architect-Skills-Test/README.md

 - **Error handling approach**: Invalid rows (e.g., missing patient_id or malformed dates) are skipped, logged to a file, and uploaded to S3.
 The pipeline uses try-except blocks for connection errors, with retries, and Slack alerts notify the team of failures across CI/CD and environments, ensuring quick resolution.

-- **Key assumptions**: Files are CSV with consistent headers; data volume is manageable within 15 minutes for Lambda, escalating to Step Functions or EC2 if needed; SQL Server credentials are securely stored in Secrets Manager; daily runs handle less than 1M rows unless scaled with EC2.
+- **Key assumptions**: Files are CSV with consistent headers; data volume is manageable within 15 minutes for Lambda, escalating to Step Functions or EC2 if needed; SQL Server credentials are securely stored in Secrets Manager.

 ## Bonus Section: Python + SQL Integration Challenge
 ```